 Some individuals in our communities are more at risk of getting an infection and developing severe complications, including those with underlying heart disease.
 In the time of COVID-19, it’s more important than ever to work together and do our best to protect the most vulnerable people in our communities.
 This means continuing washing our hands, practicing physical distancing and wearing a face mask when a 2-meter distance can’t be maintained and staying home when you are sick.

-There are many small steps you can take to protect yourself and others from heart disease.
+There are many tips you can read at Center for Vascular Medicine blog to protect yourself and others from heart disease.
 So, consider taking a step towards better heart health by making one these changes today.
 Remember that every step counts!

 For more information about World Heart Day and heart disease prevention, please visit the World Heart Federation’s website at: https://www.world-heart-federation.org/world-heart-day/world-heart-day-2020/